SerGreen/TheWitnessPuzzles/README.md

 Panel consists from three types of parts: nodes, edges and blocks.
 - Node can be empty node, start point, end point or marked, i.e. has a hexagon rule on it.
 They have IDs and are numbered from 0 starting from top-left node, line by line.
 - Edge connects two nodes.
 Edge can be normal, broken or marked, i.e. has a hexagon rule on it.
 They have IDs, that are determined as `nodeA_ID * 100 + nodeB_ID`, where nodeA is a node with the lowest ID number.
 For example, the ID of the edge between nodes 1 and 5 is 105 (0105), between 16 and 21 is 1621, between 0 and 6 is just 6 (0006).
 - Blocks are the squares between the edges.
-Block can has a rule attached to it, such as Triangle, Sun, Tetris, etc.
+Block can have a rule attached to it, such as Triangle, Sun, Tetris, etc.

 You can create regular panel or symmetric panel like this:
 ```c#